renemonroy/aspireiq/README.md

 - Supports backspace deletion
 - Can be used with common Form libraries
 - Supports tabbing to move between form elements
-- Handles id/for attributs for automatic focus
+- Handles id/for attributes for automatic focus

 ### Some Possible Improvements